Fitzwilliam Quartet: Members

-Founding Member Retirement
+Founding Member steps down

 Alan George (left) at Royal Birmingham Conservatoire after a performance on 13 November 2025, being surprised with the award of honorary life membership of the British Viola Society, by the society's membership secretary, Tim Walton.

-In 2024, founding member Alan George retired from the ensemble after an "incredible 56 years" as the violist, a tenure that makes him one of the longest-serving string quartet players in the world.
+In 2024, founding member Alan George stepped aside from the ensemble after an "incredible 56 years" as the violist, a tenure that makes him one of the longest-serving string quartet players in the world.
 George was succeeded by Australian-born violist Francis Kefford, who has performed with ensembles such as the Royal Opera House and the Philharmonia Orchestra.
 The current longest serving member of the quartet is now violinist Lucy Russell who joined the Fitzwilliam in 1988, becoming leader in 1995.

 History and Shostakovich Association

 The quartet was founded in 1968 by four undergraduates at the University of Cambridge.
 Following their graduation, they accepted their first professional appointment as Quartet in Residence at the University of York in 1971.

 The association with Dmitri Shostakovich began in 1972 when the composer travelled to York to hear the British première of his String Quartet No. 13.
 This meeting fostered a "musical friendship" that led to Shostakovich entrusting the FSQ with the Western premières of his final two quartets.
 The composer wrote to the quartet regarding their performance of his String Quartet No. 13: